Stevie Wonder

 Childhood, Youth, Family

 Stevland Hardaway Morris (the artist's full name) was born in the spring of 1950 to Lula Mae Hardaway and Calvin Judkins in the American city of Saginaw, Michigan.
-He was born prematurely, which required him to be placed in a newborn incubator with an intensive oxygen supply.
-At that time, doctors didn't yet know how harmful an excess of oxygen could be for infants.
-The combination of prematurity and excess oxygen caused retinal detachment.
-Thus, shortly after birth, Stevland lost his sight, which even 21st-century technology couldn't restore.
+Born prematurely, he was placed in a newborn incubator with intensive oxygen supply.
+Doctors didn't yet know how harmful excess oxygen could be for infants.
+The premature birth and excess oxygen caused retinal detachment.
+Stevland lost his sight shortly after birth—something even today's technology can't restore.

 Stevie Wonder with his family